 With modern CEM, security analysts get augmented intelligence drawn from a global network of validated data sources, including government, weather and geological services, news and social media.
 They not only get the most relevant picture of local and global threats but gain the confidence to trigger alerts from primary data sources and broader context from secondary sources.
 And as new data comes in, the actionable intelligence only improves – a huge advantage when a disaster of any kind threatens your business.

 According to Statista.com, there were 1,637 earthquakes at a magnitude of five or higher worldwide in 2019.
-Earthquakes, wildfires, tornados, floods…natural disasters can present a huge challenge to your people, infrastructure and business assets.
+Earthquakes, wildfires, tornados, floods…natural disasters can present a huge challenge to your people, places and property.

 Consider this scenario: